 Second, build distinct profiles.
 In our system, we use defined visual styles and platform-specific voice prompts.
 We tell the agent: 'This is for LinkedIn.
 Use the LinkedIn profile.
 Keep it professional but direct.'
 Or 'This is for Twitter.
 Use the Twitter profile.
 Optimize for threads.'

-This approach amplifies your ability to produce content without sacrificing quality.
+This approach amplifies your ability to produce content without sacrificing quality — it's the architecture behind AI-powered marketing content systems that scale without losing brand fidelity.
 It allows you to maintain consistency across channels automatically, but it's a nuanced consistency.
 It's not about repeating the same words everywhere; it's about translating your core insight into the native language of each platform.
 The game has changed.
 You can't just broadcast anymore.
 You have to communicate.
 And communication requires fitting the room you're in.

 Amplify your unique perspective

 Ready to stop sounding like a robot and start scaling your actual thoughts?
-At Ability.ai, we orchestrate AI agents that understand the nuance of your voice across every channel.
+At Ability.ai, we orchestrate AI agents that understand the nuance of your voice across every channel — see how this approach works in our AI content system case study.
 Don't let generic tools dilute your message.
 Let's build a system that amplifies your unique perspective with precision.